rdumasia303/salary_sacrifice/README.md

 # Salary Sacrifice Playground 💸⚡

-Keep more of what you earn — legally — by steering taxable salary into things you actually keep: pensions, EVs, bikes, childcare and entitlements.
+A completely hypothetical, not advice Salary Sacrifice calculator - a philosophical experiement in the value prop of keeping more of what you earn — legally — by steering taxable salary into things you actually keep: pensions, EVs, bikes, childcare and entitlements.
 Apologies to the Chancellor.

 - Schemes: Pensions • Electric Vehicles (EV) • Cycle to Work • Child Benefit • Free Childcare • Universal Credit
 - Tech: React 18 + TypeScript + Vite